The Congruity Sales Engine

 booked demos for DocsHound (B2B SaaS), plus its first paying customers and a customer intro that brought investors into the next round

-qualified institutional introductions for a B2B startup-ecosystem client, in the first 6 weeks
+qualified institutional introductions for a B2B startup-ecosystem client, with the founder staying the closer on every one.

 The real problem